Can Food Reduce Snoring?

 Tea is a decongestant and is a snoring remedy

 Tea also tackles congestion and the excess production of mucous.
 The boiling water releases steam which is effective in relieving nasal congestion on inhalation while the soothing nature of the herbs can ease irritated nasal passages as well as thin mucous and improve drainage – all exactly what’s needed to reduce snoring.
 Although you’ll get all these benefits from drinking any kind of tea, peppermint tea is a great choice.
-The mint is a natural decongestant.

 Add some honey to your cuppa to make it an even better snore-buster.
 It has both antibacterial and anti-inflammatory properties that relax the throat and help air to move freely, reducing snoring.
 It’s great for fighting off colds and flu, too – another common culprit of snoring.
 Choosing a honey produced locally (in a radius of 15km or less of your home) is said to assist in reducing hay fever.
 The pollens that tend to be the cause of the condition are processed by the bees to produce the golden liquid and therefore eating local honey is thought to reduce sensitivity to the allergens by building an immune tolerance.
 Obviously, less hay fever leads to less snoring.